Chabahar Port: Connectivity Plan

+Transport infrastructure

-Chabahar–Zahedan-Bam-Hajigaj Railway
+Chabahar–Zahedan–Bam–Hajigaj Railway

-India had initially proposed a plan to construct a 900-km Chabahar-Zahedan-Hajigak railway line that would connect Chabahar to the mineral-rich Hajigak region of Afghanistan.
+India had initially proposed a plan to construct a 900 km Chabahar–Zahedan–Hajigak railway line that would connect Chabahar to the mineral-rich Hajigak region of Afghanistan.
 In 2011, seven Indian companies acquired rights to mine central Afghanistan's Hajigak region, which contain Asia's largest deposit of iron ore.
 The Government of India had pledged to spend $2bn in developing supporting infrastructure.
 In May 2016, a MoU was also signed for financing of the planned Chabahar–Zahedan railway section of Chabahar–Zahedan-Hajigak railway, as part of North–South Transport Corridor, by Indian Railways's public sector unit Ircon International.

 India had offered to supply approximately $400 million worth of steel towards the construction of this railway, as well as offered to finance construction of the Chabahar to Zahedan rail line at a cost of $1.6 billion.
 India began shipping rail tracks worth US$150 million in July 2016, and in December 2016 Iran also allocated US$125 million toward this rail route.

 However, on 14 July 2020, Iran announced that it would be proceeding with constructing the Chabahar-Zahedan railway independently, citing delays in the Indian funding as the reason for dropping the partnership.
-The Iranian government has projected completion of the rail link by March 2022, utilising the Iranian National Development Fund to complete the project.
+The Iranian government has projected completion of the rail link by March 2022, utilising the National Development Fund of Iran to complete the project.

 Chabahar's connection to the country's railway plan is under study and consideration.
 A rail link between Chabahar and Zahedan, when completed, can connect Chabahar to the Kerman–Zahedan railway and further to the Trans-Iranian Railway.

-Mashhad–Herat-Mazar-i-Sharif Railway
+Mashhad–Herat–Mazar-i-Sharif Railway

 Mashhad in north east Iran to Herat in north west Afghanistan rail route has four sections, two each in Iran and Afghanistan.
-Within Iran, section-1 from Khaf to Sangan 16 km route was completed in September 2016 and section-2 from Sangan to Iran-Afghanistan border at Shamtiq (Shematigh, Shmtygh, شمتیغ) 62 km was completed in October 2017.
-Within Afghanistan, section-3 from the Iran-Afghanistan border at Shamtiq–Jono (Jonaw, Junaw) to Ghurian 61.2 km route was completed in October 2017 and finally section-4 from Jono to Herat is an Italy-supported 86 km route.
+Within Iran, section-1 from Khaf to Sangan 16 km route was completed in September 2016 and section-2 from Sangan to Iran–Afghanistan border at Shamtiq (Shematigh, Shmtygh, شمتیغ) 62 km was completed in October 2017.
+Within Afghanistan, section-3 from the Iran–Afghanistan border at Shamtiq–Jono (Jonaw, Junaw) to Ghurian 61.2 km route was completed in October 2017 and finally section-4 from Jono to Herat is an Italy-supported 86 km route.
 Herat is already linked with Turkmenistan via rail and road routes.
 India and Afghanistan plan to extend rail route from Herat to Mazar-i-Sharif.
 Mazar-i-Sharif is already linked with Uzbekistan and Tajikistan via rail as well as via road routes with other central Asian nations.